Arrivals & Departures: Release

 In May 2007, Silverstein appeared at The Bamboozle festival.
-As Arrivals & Departues was announced on May 15, 2007, the track listing and artwork was revealed.
+As Arrivals & Departures was announced on May 15, 2007, the track listing and artwork was revealed.
 On June 1, "Sound of the Sun" was made available for streaming on their Myspace profile.
 "If You Could See into My Soul" was made available for streaming on June 19, before being released to radio a week later.
 From mid June to mid September, the group went a North American tour with Rise Against and Comeback Kid.
 Arrivals & Departures was initially planned for release in May before eventually being released on July 3 through Victory.
 A Best Buy edition of the album featured two bonus tracks: "Rain Will Fall" and "Falling Down".
 A 7" vinyl, featuring "If You Could See into My Soul", was available to those who pre-ordered the album; limited to 3,500 copies.
 The B-side features an etching of the album's artwork.

 On July 19, a music video was released for "If You Could See Into My Soul".
 In October and November, the group went on a headlining tour of the U.S. with support from From Autumn to Ashes, Strike Anywhere, A Day to Remember and Dance Gavin Dance.
 They ended the year with an appearance at the Saints & Sinners Festival.
 In January 2008, the group went on a tour of Australia with Set Your Goals.
 In February and March, the band went on a US tour alongside the Devil Wears Prada, A Day to Remember, Protest the Hero and Four Letter Lie; Protest the Hero later dropped off citing personal issues.
 A music video was released for "Still Dreaming" on February 27.
 "Still Dreaming" was released as a promo single on May 5.
 That same month, they performed at the Give it a Name festival in the UK and returned to Canada, where they appeared at the S.C.E.N.E.
 Music Festival.

 Reception

 While the album gained many positive reviews, many fans felt let down by the album, as it showed a change in style from post-hardcore to a more conventional rock-based sound.
 Alternative Press listed the album as one of the most anticipated albums of the year.

 The album debuted at number 25 on the U.S. Billboard 200, selling about 27,000 copies in its first week.

-Frontman Shane Told expressed his discontent with the album and his experience with producer Mark Trombino in a 2018 interview with Four Year Strong, remarking “it’s just our worst record.”
+Frontman Shane Told expressed his discontent with the album and his experience with producer Mark Trombino in a 2018 interview with Four Year Strong, remarking “it's just our worst record.”